dasch-swiss/dsp-api/docs/05-internals/design/domain/class-and-property-hierarchies.md

 For the sake of comprehensibility, it was necessary to split the ontology into multiple diagrams, even though this obliterates the evident connections between those diagrams.

+!!!
+Note "Legend"

+    - dotted lines: the boxes are copies from another diagram.

 ### Resources

 ```mermaid